aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/ait3-leaderboard-metrics.md

 - Also, two leaders with no failures but one with 10 and another with 100 successful proposals will get the same % of the maximum reward.

 :::tip Reward rate is the same
 Note also that the reward rate is the same for every validator.
-Hence the maxumum reward is directly proportional to the staking amount, i.e., the more a validator stakes, the more the validator can earn in absolute terms.
+Hence the maximum reward is directly proportional to the staking amount, i.e., the more a validator stakes, the more the validator can earn in absolute terms.
 :::

 ## Rewards performance